First Impressions Assistant: Module 2

 Our position is to assist only.
 We are not social workers, claims-takers, counselors, etc.

-If you have questions regarding this, ask your supervisor.
+If you have questions regarding this, ask your supervisor (SaMya , if not available seek Courtney).

 2. Customer Service